adamalbrecht/angular-date-picker-polyfill/README.md

 # Angular Date Picker Polyfill

 This is an [HTML5 date input](http://diveintohtml5.info/forms.html#type-date) polyfill for Angular.js.
 For browsers such as Chrome and Safari for iOS, the native datepicker will be used and this directive will have no effect, but for others it will add a datepicker popup to inputs of type `date` and `datetime-local`.
+Or if you want your UX to be completely consistent across browsers, you can add the directive to any other type of element.

 ## Dependencies